Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README-incremental.md

 ### Step 3: Register the sample application(s) in your tenant

 There are two projects in this sample.
-Each needs to be separately registered in your Azure AD tenant.
+Each needs to be separately registered in your Microsoft Entra tenant.
 To register these projects, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.

   <details>